andrija-djurovic/PDtoolkit/README.md

 about `x2y` metric are presented in this [link](https://rama100.github.io/lecture-notes/x2y.nb.html).

-Due to the fact that for this example we don’t have to many risk factors we will not use results of cluster analysis to shorten the list of potential risk factors for the final PD model.
+Due to the fact that for this example we don’t have too many risk factors we will not use results of cluster analysis to shorten the list of potential risk factors for the final PD model.

-Next step is then to perform multivariate analysis and to select the final PD model.
+The next step is then to perform multivariate analysis and to select the final PD model.
 In order to complete this task we will use function `stepMIV`.
 This function uses concept of marginal information value in order to select risk factors in the model.
 Details can be found on the